I Miss Caroline

 Caroline Schermerhorn, a longtime writer for Envoy Magazine, died of cancer on September 11, 2009.
 A young wife and mother of six, she was always happy and laughing and cheerfully at the center of so many circles of family, friends, and parish life.

-That she is gone now is an ache I feel every day; many times throughout the day.
-I cannot begin to imagine the anguish her husband, children, and family have been experiencing at her loss.
-I only worked with her.
-They lived with her.
-If I feel an ache, the pain they are feeling now must be beyond words to describe.
+That she is gone is an ache I feel every day, many times throughout the day.
+I cannot begin to imagine the anguish her husband, children, and family endure in her absence.
+I only worked with her; they lived with her.
+If I feel an ache, the pain they bear must be beyond description.
 I ache for them.

+Caroline called to tell me she had cancer and was debilitated to the point that she could no longer continue writing.
+She was simply too weak.
 I could hear it in her voice.
-Her happy laughter, which accounted for about half of every conversation I ever had with her, it seems, wasn’t there at all.
-She sounded so tired, and she didn’t laugh — something quite out of character for her.
-Of course, what was there to laugh about?
-In that conversation, the last one I had with her, I am sorry to say, she didn’t laugh even once.
+The happy laughter that filled about half of every conversation I ever had with her was gone.
+She sounded so tired.
+In that conversation, the last one I had with her, she didn’t laugh even once.
 And I knew it was bad.

 That’s when it hit me that Caroline would be leaving us soon.
 I tried to push that impossible thought from my mind, hoping and praying, along with countless others who knew and loved her, that she would just . . . get better.

 I miss her.
-I miss her laughter and happiness and her excellent writing.
-And I want to share some of it with you here.
-She wrote the following article on her blog back in May of 2004.
+I miss her laughter, her happiness, and her excellent writing.
+I want to share some of it with you here.
+She wrote the following article on her blog.
 It is vintage Caroline.
-Her joy, gratitude, and love shine through each line.
-Re-reading her words now makes that ache I feel ache a little harder, but almost in a good way.
+Her joy, gratitude, and love shine through every line.
+Her words make the ache I feel deepen, but almost in a good way.
 I am sad for us, yes, but I am happy, so very happy, for her.

 She was wrong about one thing, though.
 It does get even “better than this.”
 Read her article and you’ll understand.

 P.S.
-Caroline, you now know that the happy tranquility you experienced on the weekend trip you wrote about was just a tiny pledge and foretaste of the joy and peace that I pray you are experiencing now, in heaven, with God and His angels and saints.
+Caroline, you now know that the happy tranquility you experienced on the weekend trip you wrote about was only a small pledge and foretaste of the joy and peace I pray you are experiencing now in heaven, with God and His angels and His saints.

 Pray for us.
 We miss you.